 - 1. Identify site

 - identify development scale, type, location

 - evaluate current centralised capacity

 - evaluate potential upgrades to cater for development

 - investigate offsetting investment in infrastructure upgrades with reuse treatment opportunities

 - 2. Conduct a water balance

 - align water uses with available water sources (including rainwater, stormwater, drinking water) on a fit-for-purpose basis

 - assess water demands with an end-use analysis

 - calculate water balance

-- align demand profile with supply profile
+- · align demand profile with supply profile

 - 3. Identify water reuse options, for example

 - onsite

 - localised treatment

 - dual supply pipeline

 - 4. Social and human health considerations

 - adopt a risk-based approach to defining methods of delivery and corresponding water quality requirements

 - define requirements for pre-commissioning monitoring and demonstration of compliance to current health standards for reused water

 - identify community receptiveness to different applications of reused water

 - 5. Evaluation of the impact on the natural environment

 - receiving water quality impacts

 - greenhouse gas emissions

-- land suitability - 6.
-Life cycle costing and economic considerations - economies of scale - capital, operational, replacement and decommissioning costs
+- land suitability

+- 6. Life cycle costing and economic considerations

+- · economies of scale

+- capital, operational, replacement and decommissioning costs

 The final step is the selection of an appropriate technology based on the above six steps, having completed an analysis of economic, environmental and social considerations in the context of site characteristics.
 Selection of the appropriate technology also requires consideration of the volume of effluent available and the volume of product required.
-The below chart provides a useful indication of successful operating ranges for various technologies.
-In essence the chart groups specific examples of technologies and charts the operating range of the technology in terms of kiloliters per day.
-The chart highlights the need for minimum flows to operate physical and chemical technologies successfully.
+There is a significant variation in the successful operating ranges for various technologies.
+Often there is a need for minimum flows to operate physical and chemical technologies successfully.
 While upper limits are clear for many technologies regardless of the treatment process type.
+There are also a range of sewer types to connect to including: